Human trafficking in the United Kingdom: Cost and revenue of a human trafficker

 In 2012, a report showed that most victims being trafficked into the United Kingdom were from China, Vietnam and Eastern Europe.
-According to Rosa Silverman, the revenue generated by one sex worker was estimated to be £48,000, therefore, the market is worth tens of millions of pounds.
+According to Rosa Silverman, the revenue generated by one sex worker was estimated to be £48,000, therefore, the market is worth tens of millions of pounds in 2013.
 The costs of travel and obtaining fake documentation can be very costly.
 This can range from £500 to £12,000 for fake documentation and £2,000 to £3,000 for travel from Europe.
 If the victim is travelling from a farther location, the cost of travel can be much more.
 Studies show that the travel cost from China is between £25,000 and £50,000 for one victim.
 The methods of transportation can also have an effect on the cost of travel.
 Some traffickers purchase their victims, which can become very costly to their business.
 Depending on different factors including race, location, and age of the victim, the cost can vary.
 One trafficker reported to have paid as little as £800 for a girl from South Africa, but another paid £20,000 for a different girl.
-The reported sales value of a victim in the United Kingdom is usually between £3000 and £4000.
+In 2012, the reported sales value of a victim in the United Kingdom was usually between £3000 and £4000.